Recent in Baby

 How popular is Harlan?

-Harlan is in a quiet vintage revival in the U.S., rising in the top 400 boys' names as parents discover its dignified, understated appeal.
+Harlan is in a quiet vintage revival in the U.S., rising in popularity as parents discover its dignified, understated appeal.